Black-capped chickadee: Diet and foraging

 Insects (especially caterpillars) form a large part of their diet in summer.
 The birds hop along tree branches searching for food, sometimes hanging upside down or hovering; they may make short flights to catch insects in the air.
-Seeds and berries become more important in winter, though insect eggs and pupae remain on the menu.
-Black oil sunflower seeds are readily taken from bird feeders.
+Seeds and berries become more important in winter, though insect eggs and pupae are eaten when available.
+Black-capped chickadees have also been known to eat the fat off of dead mammals.
+Sunflower seeds are readily taken from bird feeders.
 The birds take a seed in their beak and commonly fly from the feeder to a tree, where they proceed to hammer the seed on a branch to open it.

 Like many other species in the family Paridae, black-capped chickadees commonly cache food, mostly seeds, but sometimes insects, also.
 Items are stored singly in various sites such as bark, dead leaves, clusters of conifer needles, or knothole.
 Memory for the location of caches can last up to 28 days.
 Within the first 24 hours, the birds can even remember the relative quality of the stored items.